Japan's business confidence hits two-year low as trade war stings

 For now, companies' spending plans are holding up.
 Big firms expect to increase capital expenditure by 1.2 percent in the year that began in April, compared with a median market forecast of a 0.4 percent decline.

 And signs of weakening demand are emerging at upstream manufacturers, including Nagumo Seisakusho Co, a small maker of precision moulds in the northern Japan.
-The company told Reuters earlier this year that orders have fall sharply since late 2018 as its bigger clients suffered from slowing demand from China.
+The company told Reuters earlier this year that orders have fallen sharply since late 2018 as its bigger clients suffered from slowing Chinese demand.

 Factories across Japan depend heavily on Chinese customers, the world's second-biggest economy, to buy their products, especially the parts and equipment that reach China's manufacturers.